Award-Winning Latinx Latino Speaker

 * Latino Poets Panelist, Sunken Garden Poetry Festival (featuring U.S. Poet Laureate, Juan Felipe Herrera) Farmington, CT

-* Featured Poet, Notre Dame University
+* Guest Poet, Notre Dame University

 * Featured Poet.
 Tarrant County College, TX